chiedo/leadership/README.md

 I created this document:

-1. As a reminder to myself to be the manager I strive to be.
+- As a reminder to myself to be the manager I strive to be.
-2. To have a set of expectations and standards you can hold me accountable to as we work together.
+- To have a set of expectations and standards we can hold each other accountable to as we work together.

 I view work, in general, as an opportunity for me to meet my practical needs, express the skills I've been blessed with, improve the lives of other people, grow in my character, and build wealth so I can be more charitable.

 My job is to support you in whatever way I can, provide direct feedback to help you grow, and orchestrate the systems and processes that help our team be the best team we can possibly be while delivering the most impact to GitHub and our customers.

+## What to Expect from Me

-## Supporting You
+### Supporting You

 - I care about the whole you.
 - This job should add to your life, not detract from it.